jzlotek/dots/README.md

 # dots
-My personal dotfiles for Arch Linux
+My personal dotfiles for Arch Linux (btw)

+I manage everything through GNU `stow` so you can use that to install the modules you want (or just copy the files).